 - 1 We enter the guest with %rip=cur. - 2 The instruction fetch causes a shadow page fault, which exits back to the VMM, which hands it to the MIME. - 3 The MIME discovers this is an instruction fetch by comparing the faulting address and the current %rip and noting the fault error code is a read failure.
 In response, it creates an sPT entry for the page the instruction is on.
 While the page is fully readable and writable by the MIME, the sPT entry allows the guest only to read it.
-The MIME then overwrites next with a breakpoint hypercall, saving the previous content. - 4 We enter the guest with %rip=cur. - 5 The instruction fetch now succeeds.
+The MIME then overwrites next with a hypercall, saving the previous content. - 4 We enter the guest with %rip=cur. - 5 The instruction fetch now succeeds.
 Instruction execution now succeeds as well, up to the data write.
-The data write produces a shadow page fault, which exits back to the VMM, which hands it the MIME.

-- 6 The MIME discovers this is a data write by noting that the fault code is a write failure.
-It can optionally compare the fault address with the instruction pointer to determine whether this is an attempt to modify the currently executing instruction.
-This can serve as a trigger for transaction abort when the MIME is used in the TM system. - 7 In response to the data write, the MIME maps a temporary staging page in the sPT for the faulting address, and it stores the address of the write. - 8 We enter the guest with %rip=cur. - 9 The instruction fetch and the data write now succeed and the instruction finishes, writing its result in the temporary staging page. - 10 %rip advances to next, resulting in the fetch and execution of the breakpoint hypercall (note that the code page is now mapped in), which exits back to the VMM, which hands it to the MIME. - 11 The MIME now reads the value that was written by the instruction on the temporary staging page.
+The data write produces a shadow page fault, which exits back to the VMM, which hands it the MIME. - 6 The MIME discovers this is a data write by noting that the fault code is a write failure. - 7 In response to the data write, the MIME maps a temporary staging page in the sPT for the faulting address, and it stores the address of the write. - 8 We enter the guest with %rip=cur. - 9 The instruction fetch and the data write now succeed and the instruction finishes, writing its result in the temporary staging page. - 10 %rip advances to next, resulting in the fetch and execution of the hypercall (note that the code page is now mapped in), which exits back to the VMM, which hands it to the MIME. - 11 The MIME now reads the value that was written by the instruction on the temporary staging page.
 It can now make this write available for use by other systems.
 For example, the RTM system will place it into its own data structures if a transaction is occurring.
-If no other system is interested, it copies the write back to the actual data page. - 12 At this point the MIME has generated two tuples for the record: the instruction fetch and the data write. - 13 The MIME now restores the instruction at next - 14 The MIME invalidates all pages in the VTLB.
+If no other system is interested, it copies the write back to the actual data page. - 12 At this point the MIME has generated two tuples for the record: the instruction fetch and the data write. - 13 The MIME now restores the instruction at ${\tt next}$ cur: movq (%rcx), %rax.

+- 14 The MIME invalidates all pages in the VTLB.
 Strictly speaking, only two pages are unmapped from the sPT, the code page and the temporary staging page. - 15 If MIME-based execution is to continue with next, goto 1, otherwise we are done.

-Read-only data flow instruction: For an instruction such as
+Read-only data flow instruction: For an instruction like